Rolla Bigelow

 Robert Lavante "Rolla" Bigelow (June 19, 1878 - December 16, 1952) was an American banker and football player.
 A native of Shiawassee County, Michigan, he played college football for Michigan Agricultural College in 1898 and the University of Michigan from 1902 to 1903.
 He played for Fielding H. Yost's "Point-a-Minute" teams that compiled a record of 22-0-1 and outscored opponents 1,209 to 18 during the 1902 and 1903 seasons.
 He later moved to New York where he founded the investment banking firm, Bigelow & Co., in the 1910s.
 In 1921, he founded Bigelow State Bank, which later became Eastern Exchange Bank.

-Early years
+Early life

 Bigelow was born in Corunna in Shiawassee County, Michigan in 1878.
 His parents, Rolla P. Bigelow and Charlotte (Pratt) Bigelow, were both Michigan natives.
 At the time of the 1880 United States census, Bigelow's father was employed as a store clerk in Corunna.
 He was later employed as a "commercial traveler."
 The family moved to Owosso, Michigan, where Bigelow was raised.

 Bigelow initially attended Michigan Agricultural College (M.A.C.), later known as Michigan State University.
 He played for the M.A.C. football team in 1898.